 Pastors, of course, have a primary concern for the spiritual welfare and health of their parishioners and the wider community.
-In many situations they are equipped to provide counsel and suggestions for decisions related to aging and a variety of issues related to having your "affairs in order."
-They should also know other resources in the community that can be of help.
+In many situations they are equipped to provide counsel and suggestions for decisions related to aging and a variety of issues related to having your affairs in order.
+They also should know about other resources in the community that may be helpful.
 Consider talking with your pastor when: